 ESD and Chemical Resistant Laminate

-Widely used in the electronics industry and clean room applications, ESD laminate worksurfaces are made of high pressure laminate with a carbon layer for dissipation of static.
-Chemical resistant laminate worksurfaces are similar, but have a resin coating for chemical resistance.
+Widely used in the electronics industry and clean room applications, ESD laminate work surfaces are made of high pressure laminate with a carbon layer for dissipation of static.

 Damage Indicating Replacement

-Surface Punctures and Deep Scratches - Damaging these laminates with sharp objects or abrasives can affect the ESD and chemical resistance properties.
+- Surface Punctures and Deep Scratches: Damaging these laminates with sharp objects or abrasives can affect the ESD and chemical resistance properties.
 Once the coatings on these laminates have been compromised, ESD protection may be lost or chemicals can absorb into the substructure creating damage.

-Delamination - Heat, moisture and hitting seams or edges can create delamination, where the laminate starts to separate from its substructure.
+- Delamination: Heat, moisture and hitting seams or edges can create delamination, where the laminate starts to separate from its substructure.
 Sometimes it can be repaired, but the risk is that the ESD or chemical resistance properties have been compromised.

 How To Prolong Life